robdefeo/angular-library-seed/README.md

 To do so you need to:
 1. Open two console instances.
-2. Launch library build in watch mode in first console instance by running `yarn build:watch` (assuming that you're in `angular-library-seed` root folder).
+1. Launch library build in watch mode in first console instance by running `yarn build:watch` (assuming that you're in the root folder).
-3. Launch demo project build (JIT version) in watch-mode by running `yarn start` in second console instance (assuming that you're in `angular-library-seed/demo` folder).
+1. Launch parent project build (JIT version) in watch-mode by running `yarn start` in second console instance.

 As a result once you change library source code it will be automatically re-compiled and in turn your JIT demo-project will be automatically re-built and you will be able to see that changes in your browser instantly.